 - Repair bills for your bicycle

-- The total value of your bicycle if it was destroyed beyond repair
+- The total value of your totaled bicycle

 - Replacement value of bicycle accessories and equipment